AliceEHZz/OOP-TermProject/README.md

 Brendan:
 I worked on the following tasks:

-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
+1. Finished the post service - This task is responsible for allowing the post controller full fuctionality when it is completed.

+      -Post.service.mock.ts

 Devynn:
 I worked on the following tasks: